 even to that same time: and at that time your people shall be delivered, everyone

 who shall be found written in the book.
-(2)
+(2) Many

-to everlasting life, and some to shame and everlasting contempt.
+life, and some to shame and everlasting contempt.

 Daniel 12:6 One said to the man clothed in linen, who was above the waters of the river, How long shall it be to the end of these wonders?